 You pay 100% of your medical and prescription drug costs until you meet the annual deductible.
-There are no copayments in the \$1,850 or \$2,850 options.
-After you pay the deductible, the Plan generally pays 80% for the \$1,850 option and 70% for the \$2,850 option for covered expenses.
+There are no copayments in the \$1,850 or \$3,000 options.
+After you pay the deductible, the Plan generally pays 80% for the \$1,850 option and 70% for the \$3,000 option for covered expenses.
 There are no claim forms to file, and your network provider will generally arrange for any required notifications.

 If you enroll in the \$1,850 Deductible Plan and cover any dependents, the full family deductible must be met before the Plan pays benefits for any family member.
-Any covered family member can contribute to the family deductible.
+Any covered family member's claim can apply to the family deductible.
 The individual deductible only applies if you elect employee-only coverage.
 Please call Mercer Marketplace at 855-237-6421 if you have any questions.

-Certain preventive services are covered at 100% in-network with no deductible or coinsurance.
+Note that certain preventive services are covered at 100% in-network with no deductible or coinsurance.
 See Preventive Care on page 12.